wveducation/teachwv/src/pages/funding-your-education.md

 ---
 title: Funding Your Education
-subtitle: There are many ways to fund your education – no matter which educator preparation program you choose.
+subtitle: There are many ways to fund your education.
 Here are some of the best federal and state-based financial aid programs available to future West Virginia teachers.
 eleventyNavigation:
   order: 0
   title: Funding Your Education
   key: funding-your-education
   parent: make-a-gameplan
 meta:
-  description: There are many ways to fund your education – no matter which
+  description: There are many ways to fund your education.
+Here are some of the
-    educator preparation program you choose.
-Here are some of the best federal and state-based financial aid programs available to future West Virginia teachers.
+    best federal and state-based financial aid programs available to future West Virginia teachers.
 ---
 * [Free Application for Federal Student Aid (FAFSA®)](https://studentaid.ed.gov/sa/fafsa)
 * [Underwood-Smith Teaching Scholars](http://underwoodsmith.org/)